 Quality assurance processes were used at the practice to encourage continuous improvement.
-The practice audited areas of their practice as part of a system of continuous improvement and learning.
-This included clinical audits such as dental care records, X-rays, prescriptions and infection control.
-We looked at the audits and saw that the dentists were performing well.
+Information about the quality of care and treatment was actively gathered from a range of sources, for example incidents and comments from patients.
+The practice audited areas of its practice as part of a system of continuous improvement and learning.
+This included clinical audits such as dental care records, X-rays, prescriptions, referrals and infection control.
+We looked at the audits and saw that the practice was generally performing well.
+Where issues had been identified action plans were formulated to address the issues and re-audit date was set.
+The practice manager kept a log of when audits were due to be completed.

-Staff told us they had good access to training by means of the company's on-line training system.
+Staff told us they had access to training by means of the company's on-line training system and this was monitored by the practice manager to ensure essential training was completed; this included medical emergencies and basic life support.
 Staff working at the practice were supported to maintain their continuous professional development as required by the General Dental Council.